miya-w/2024-SQL-note/README.md

 ### 1. Install SQL
 - [install - PostgreSQL](https://www.postgresql.org/)

+#### What is SQL
+- SQL (Structured Query Language), also pronounced “sequel”, is a programming language used to CRUD data stored in a relational database.
+- Keep in Mind That...
+    - SQL keywords are NOT case sensitive: select is the same as SELECT
+    - Semicolon after SQL Statements.
+Some database systems require a semicolon at the end of each SQL statement.

 ### 2. Start PostgreSQL
 - Open a terminal session and type: `psql`.
 You’ll see your PostgreSQL version and psql’s prompt:
 ```bash